gfxblit/tower-defense-x-typescript/README.md

 # Phaser 3 TypeScript Project Template

 This quick-start project template combines Phaser 3.60 with [TypeScript 5](https://www.typescriptlang.org/) and uses [Rollup](https://rollupjs.org) for bundling.
 It adds a gh-pages npm run script that pushes `dist/` directory to Github pages.
+This is a fork of https://github.com/photonstorm/phaser3-typescript-project-template.

 ## Requirements